School Science Lessons

 1. Use dipsticks to measure vitamin C content in fruit juices.

-You may find more than in the original fruit, because the processor adds the minimum to replace any vitamin naturally present that has not survived processing and storage.
+The content may be more than in the original fruit, because the processor adds the minimum to replace any vitamin that has not survived processing and storage.

 2. Test the effect of boiling vitamin C in water.